Credit expert warns New Brunswickers about new law allowing wage garnishment | CBC News

 Credit expert warns New Brunswickers about new law allowing wage garnishment

-Law went into effect in December allowing creditors to garnish wages with court order
+Law went into effect in December allowing creditors to garnishee wages with court order

-A Saint John credit counsellor is warning New Brunswickers about a new law that could allow creditors to garnish the wages of people who owe them money.
+A Saint John credit counsellor is warning New Brunswickers about a new law that could allow creditors to garnishee the wages of people who owe them money.

 The Enforcement of Money Judgments Act came into effect in December.